geomesa/geomesa-tutorials/geomesa-quickstart-storm/README.md

 > a free and open source distributed realtime computation system.

-Storm can be leveraged to analyze and ingest data into GeoMesa in near real time.
+You can leverage Storm to analyze and ingest data into GeoMesa in near real time.
 In this tutorial, we will:

 1. Use Apache Kakfa to send messages to a Storm topology.
 2. Use Storm to parse Open Street Map (OSM) data files and ingest them into Accumulo.